SAG winners list: Who won what

 Peter Dinklage - "Game of Thrones"

-John Lithgow - "The Crown"
+John Lithgow - "The Crown" * WINNER

 Rami Malek - "Mr. Robot"